pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * Is 'Doing Nothing' a Good Use of Your Time?
 * What Did You Once Hate but Now Like?
 * What Kind of Feedback Helps You Improve?
-* Is Trying Too Hard to Be Happy Making You Sad?
+* Is trying too hard to be happy making you sad?
 * Do Adults Who Are 'Only Trying to Help' Sometimes Make Things Worse?
 * What Is Your Personal Credo?
 * What Motivates You?